 Titled Passenger, this photography series documents individuals walking across New York City's Grand Central Station.

 The original impetus for these foundational works was exclusively aesthetic, my focus being placed on documenting how the soft light of Grand Central Station renders an impression of the individual's body and facial expressions.
 I was experimenting with how to calibrate both camera and lens to imitate the brush strokes of [art] painting techniques and to do so in a way that could maximize a painterly effect during the re-coloring in post-production.
-My work explores the blurring line between the art painting [canon] and photography.

 However, because these photographs are primary source documents, I was also interested in investigating whether any of the socioeconomic class, culture, power, and agency of the individuals could be visually inferred.
 As a Latin American immigrant, I have been made painfully aware that public space exerts an unseen set of repressive edicts that dictate whether I am allowed access to a location or not, or under which circumstances or caveats.
 In the U.S., who you are, where you come from, and what you look like shapes your access to public space, to inclusion, to power, to knowledge, to every aspect of life.
 Here is a sampling of "who" has access through this great colossal hall on a random day of the week.
 While I took pains to maximize objectivity in the selection process during production, what stood out for me after the series was completed was the "who" is not in the series because they had no "access" to this space.